Pre-Approval

 Question - What is the pre-approval process and why do I need to be pre-approved?

 Answer - This process is one in which you work with your mortgage lender and provide all of the necessary information needed to demonstrate that you have income, credit and assets necessary to purchase real estate.
-It is an interview (by phone or in-person) that can take up to thirty minutes, but often can be completed in twenty minutes.
+It is an interview (by phone or in-person) that can be completed in no more than thirty minutes.

 When the buyer finds a property they are serious about purchasing, having a pre-approval letter in hand demonstrates to the listing agent and seller that the buyer is a bona fide purchaser and has the financial capacity to purchase the property they are making an offer on.